YannisDC/BlockstackAdvancedExample/README.md

 In this app the **Domain layer is renamed to Core**.

+#### Checkout the demo branch for now to try out the blockstack platform flow with caching

 ## TODO
 - [ ] Convert Single<T?> to Maybe
 - [ ] Add TabBarCoordinator to switch between different example screens